 Prefer gardens?
 Walk instead around Maymont (2201 Shields Lake Dr.), an 1893 mansion situated on 100 landscaped acres along the river.
 The estate’s ponds in the Japanese gardens are particularly exquisite.
 The house itself offers a fascinating upstairs-downstairs look at Gilded Age Richmond.

 If it’s art you’re after instead, tour the Virginia Museum of Fine Arts (200 N. Arthur Ashe Blvd.).
-The excellent painting collection includes everyone from 14th-century Veronese painter Altichiero Altichieri to contemporary portraitist Kehinde Wiley, who will have a bronze sculpture called Rumors of War outside in the sculpture yard, as of December, as a response to the Confederate statuary of nearby Monument Avenue (see below).
+The excellent painting collection includes everyone from 14th-century Veronese painter Altichiero Altichieri to contemporary portraitist Kehinde Wiley, whose bronze sculpture, Rumors of War, stands outside in the sculpture yard, as a direct response to the Confederate statuary that stood on nearby Monument Avenue (see below).
 But perhaps the museum’s greatest asset was the bequest of Richmond socialite Lillian Thomas Pratt, who amassed more than 400 Russian decorative artifacts, including what is now the largest collection of Fabergé eggs in the United States.

 Revel in local shellfish at Rappahannock (320 E. Grace St.), a wood-fired seafood house where the creamy bivalves come from the owners’ century-old oyster farm.
 In the rotunda of the Virginia State Capitol (1000 Bank St.), just five blocks away, stands Jean-Antoine Houdon’s 18th-century marble statue of George Washington, considered one of the finest likenesses of the president.